 Credit: David Shankbone on Flickr under Creative Commons

-In a column published by the newspaper on June 7, Will argues that the recent upsurge in rape allegations are overblown and based on inaccurate statistics.
+In a published by the newspaper on , Will argues that the recent upsurge in rape allegations are overblown and based on inaccurate statistics.
 This will only put men at risk of being charged with rape, according to Will.

-Yet, the number of reported rapes has increased by nearly 50 percent between 2008 and 2012, Think Progress reported May 2.
+Yet, the number of reported rapes has increased by nearly 50 percent between 2008 and 2012, reported .
 A report that was conducted in 2007 found that only 12 percent of rapes were reported.

 The increase in reported rapes is largely a result of more college students feeling comfortable enough to come forward.
 Despite the increase, there is still a large amount of people who are uncomfortable with reporting sexual assaults out of fear of being ostracized and threatened, the online publication reported.